-Homicide is the second leading cause of death for young people ages 15 to 24.
+Homicide is the third leading cause of death for young people ages 10 to 24.
 Youth violence can be reduced and prevented.
 Effective interventions must be disseminated and adopted by local and state authorities, community-based organizations and private sector partners.

 - Center for Effective Collaboration and Practice

 - Centers for Disease Prevention and Control (CDC) Youth Violence

 - U.S. Department of Education's Office of Safe and Drug-Free Schools